jecassis/foo_vis_milk2/README.md

      libppui\ -> from the foobar2000 SDK, contains a library of helper code, mainly Windows UI code. nu\ -> contains the Nullsoft utilities.
-     pfc\ -> from the foobar2000 SDK, a class library used by the foobar2000 SDK. winamp\ -> contains header files, shader files and documentation from the Winamp release. wtl.*\ -> from NuGet, the Windows Template Library (WTL). foo_vis_milk2\ -> contains the foobar2000 component code.
+     pfc\ -> from the foobar2000 SDK, a class library used by the foobar2000 SDK. projectm-eval\ -> from GitHub, contains the projectM expression evaluation library. winamp\ -> contains header files, shader files and documentation from the Winamp release. wtl.*\ -> from NuGet, the Windows Template Library (WTL). foo_vis_milk2\ -> contains the foobar2000 component code.